 A clogged duct (also referred to as a blocked duct or plugged duct) happens when milk becomes stagnant in the duct.

 Mastitis (aka lactational mastitis, lactation mastitis) is inflammation of the breast tissue.
 This inflammation may or may not involve an infection.

 What are some symptoms of blocked ducts?

-Symptoms of blocked milk ducts can include breast tenderness, breast pain, nipple pain, redness, heat, decreased milk supply, and palpable lumps.
+Symptoms of blocked milk ducts can include breast tenderness, breast pain, nipple pain, redness, heat, decreased milk supply, tender lumps, and palpable lumps.
 Occasionally, babies will be fussy at the breast due to the decreased flow of milk caused by the blockage.

 When a clog has dislodged, you may express stringy clumps of milk, although you might not notice them unless you’re pumping or hand expressing.
 This milk is safe for your baby to consume.